giantswarm/docs/src/content/reference/k8s-metadata/labels/_index.md

 ### giantswarm.io/monitoring

 - TODO Appears on a variety of resources.
 Value is always "true".
 - Talk to Atlas.
-Seem to be deprecated.
+Seems to be deprecated.

 ### giantswarm.io/monitoring_basic_sli